maziac/DeZog/documentation/Migration.md

 zsim:
 - The "vsyncInterrupt" has been removed.
 It is automatically enabled if the spectrum ULA (ulaScreen = 'spectrum') is enabled.
 - "ulaScreen": The type was changed from boolean to 'spectrum' | 'zx81'.
+- "zxKeyboard": The type was changed from boolean to 'spectrum' | 'zx81'.

 # Migrate from DeZog 3.3 to DeZog 3.4
 Logging: